Sometimes it seems that the trendiest word today is a “startup”.

-According to startup guru Steve Blank, a startup is a “temporary organization designed to search for a repeatable and scalable business model”, while the small business runs according to the fixed business model.
+According to Steve Blank, a startup is a “temporary organization designed to search for a repeatable and scalable business model”, while the small business runs according to the fixed business model.

 For a startup founder this concept means the following three main functions:

-For better understanding, the mentioned, watch the video, where Steve Blank describes the difference between a startup and small business.
+For better understanding, watch the video, where Steve Blank describes the difference between a startup and a small business.

 According to Steve Blank, there are six different types of startups:

 Lifestyle entrepreneurs are living their preferred lives while working for no one, but themselves.
 In Silicon Valley, such professionals are freelance coders or web designers, who love their jobs, because of passion.

 Small businesses are grocery stores, hairdressers, bakers, travel agents, carpenters, electricians, etc. They are those, who runs his/her own business to feed the family.
 Small business entrepreneurship is not designed to scale.